huggingface/diffusers/examples/research_projects/intel_opts/README.md

 ## Diffusers examples with Intel optimizations

+**This research project is not actively maintained by the diffusers team.
+For any questions or comments, please make sure to tag @hshen14 .**

 This aims to provide diffusers examples with Intel optimizations such as Bfloat16 for training/fine-tuning acceleration and 8-bit integer (INT8) for inference acceleration on Intel platforms.

 ## Accelerating the fine-tuning for textual inversion